Titanium-ALarx7/HP-ProteinPrediction-SCN/README.md

     As shown above, for every 100 steps, the model prints accuracy and cross entropy (loss) on 1000 randomly chosen training samples and accuracy on the whole test set to *stdout*.
 Accuracy here is shown as a discrete distribution, which has 19 values.
 Each value denotes the the propotion of results in which model predicted correctly exact n coordinates of one chain folding.
 And thus, the last value of the accuracy distribution means the proportion that model predicts all coordinates correctly.

     We define this last value as accuracy，and record it every 100 steps.
-These data are written into `baselineCNN_epoch*basenum*_name**.txt` in binary form using python package `pickle` and restored in `data\data_baselineCNN`.
+These data are written into a *txt* file in binary form using python package `pickle`, named as `baselineCNN_epoch*basenum*_name**.txt` and restored in `data\data_baselineCNN`.
 To monitor the change of the model performance during the optimization performance easily, *Test set latest accuracies* shows accuracy of the model in last 5000 steps.
     This illustration holds the same for all the model scripts.

 ## How to use this repository